 There are three types of expense to budget for when calculating the cost of graduate study:

 - University tuition fee: the fee for the 2016-17 Master of Public Policy is £34,760.
 Please note that a deposit is required to secure your offer.
-What does that equate to in your currency?

 - College fee: the college fee covers academic facilities and other services provided by your college.
 The annual fee does not include accommodation or meal charges and is payable in addition to the University tuition fee.
 In 2016/17 the graduate College fees is £2,933.